 Q: When I am approved for the loan, do I have to inform Maryville College or will the bank notify Maryville College?

 A: You should notify Maryville College.
 It is always wise to inform the Financial Aid office ahead of time of the approved loan to see what effect it may have upon your Financial Aid package.
 Once a lender has approved a loan and received the signed Promissory Note from you, they will send Certification requests to Maryville College for loans that are going to be paid directly to the school.
 Maryville College will insure that the loan is certified for only the amount that will fit into your Financial aid package without effecting other aid.

-The following chart provides an alphabetical list of all lenders that Maryville College students have used over the past three years.
-This list is in no way exclusive or exhaustive of all existing lenders.
+To apply for alternative education loans using lenders that Maryville College students have used over the past three years, visit FASTChoice.
+The lenders listed on FASTChoice is in no way an exclusive or exhaustive list of all existing lenders.
 The Office of Financial Aid will honor requests to certify other alternative educational loans that do not appear on this list.

 As of February 14, 2010 , both private lenders and institutions offering private loans to students must comply with a new set of regulations per the Federal Reserve Board.